TritonDataCenter/rfd/rfd/0174/README.md

 ### Network

-We want to isolate all of the iscsi traffic to at least its own vlan, and perhaps even onto a dedicated switch.
+Within the storage group, we'll want to isolate all of the local network traffic (iscsi, heartbeats, etc.) onto at least its own vlan, but more likely onto a dedicated switch.
+It is possible that running a high number of active `makos`, and all of the associated network traffic will be too much network load within the storage group.
+In that case, we'll have to support fewer `makos` in the group which has implications for overall efficency within the group.

 Using a dedicated switch will help reduce or eliminate network partitions, which simplifies failure analysis.

 We need to determine how well our NICs and network stack performs with all of the iscsi traffic.